IJES-logo

 [17] Appendix D in Pursuing the Spiritual Roots of Protest.

-To Read Gene Davenport’s 1991 article on “Jacques Ellul and Thomas Merton on Technique”
+Read Gene Davenport’s 1991 article on “Jacques Ellul and Thomas Merton on Technique” in the Ellul Forum, no. 7.

 econ_detail4“Merton portrays technology as a massive complex that reaches every aspect of social life, a complex of which no one really is in control and ‘which dictates its own solutions irrespective of human needs or even of reason.'”